InfoKat Discovery allows you to quickly search multiple library resources simultaneously.

 If a book is located in another campus library, be sure to note the library location and call number.
 Check our list of library locations and the hours for each library.

-Watch this short video for an overview and tips to get the most out of our new discovery system, InfoKat Discovery.
+Watch this short video for an overview and tips to get the most out of our discovery system, InfoKat Discovery.
 IKD includes our library catalog plus additional resources, including content from some (not all!) article databases and local digital collections.

 Questions?
 Comments?
 Just Ask Us!